piga54/smartHeater/README.md

 # Smart Water Heater
-Smart Heater Water project made with Raspberry Pi.
+Smart Heater Water project was made with Raspberry Pi.
 The aim of the project is controlling the temperature of a central Heater through a GUI and display it in real time.
 The control can be done by predefined temperatures or manually according to user need.

 ## Libraries